thavaahariharangit/digital_marketting/Course_3/Module_2/4 Social media strategy, planning and publishing/2 Glossary terms from module 2.md

 - **Social media target audience:** The specific group of people a company wants to reach on social media platforms

 - **Target audience:** The group of people most likely to purchase a company's products

+Strategy
+Planning and publishing
+Listening and engagement
+analytics and reporting
+paid social media